ni/niveristand-custom-device-handbook/docs/Implement_the_Custom_Device.md

 ## Implementing a Custom Device

 We will now walk through the implementation of a hypothetical third-party custom device for the AES-201.
 This example will focus on the custom device process.
-For more information on programming the custom device, refer to **[Building a Custom Device](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-build/)**.
+For more information on programming the custom device, refer to [Building a Custom Device](https://www.ni.com/documentation/en/veristand/latest/manual/custom-device-build/).

 The specifications of this custom device are displayed in the following image.